dasdeck/reaper/README.md

 # D3CK reaper tools

-to install and use in reaper simply clone to reapers Scripts directory `Script/D3CK`
+to install and use in reaper simply clone this repo to reaper's `Scripts` directory eg `Scripts/D3CK`

 then choose one of the scripts from the app directory